You can use mailbox.org with individual domains. However, there are a few points you need to keep in mind, so please read this article carefully.

 Can mailbox.org help me solve problems with DNS setup for my own domain?

-No. Contact the provider that you purchased your domain at.
+No. Please contact the provider that you purchased your domain at.

 What can I do if I no longer want to run my own domain on mailbox.org?